 Unit 3: Pharmacology, toxicity and contra-indications

+Plants can be as toxic as they can be useful.
+Much of their use was discovered by trial and error, at times with disastrous consequences.
+Today we are able to understand more about drugs and compounds work; most react or affect the inside of the body.
 This unit explores the principles of pharmacology related to herbal medicine and uses examples to demonstrate pharmacological actions and contra-indications for use.
-This involves discussion about the safety and storage of herbal medicine, toxicity of certain substances and drug-herb interactions.
+This involves discussion about the safety – how and how much to use, and storage of herbal medicine, toxicity of certain substances and drug-herb interactions.

 Unit 4: Formulation and preparation

 The routes of administration and dosage depend on extraction methods and draws comparisons between different methods as well as exploring incompatibilities.
 Plants are used as a whole or in part in defined formula, and are obtained by maceration, percolation, infusion, water-based preparations, decocting, alcohol use, concentrations of herbs, and fluid extracts.
 They are administered as e.g. syrups and elixirs, emulsions, dry preparations.
 This will equip a practitioner with skills to select, prepare and administer the correct dose.

 Unit 5: Treatment approaches and herbal actions